Pheebzer/pajula/README.md

 ## Deployment

+Run `wrangler deploy`.

-To deploy a new version to Cloudflare, simply run `wrangler deploy`.
-No separate dev environment is currently implemented because the local environment should be sufficient to test logic changes.
+No separate dev environment is currently implemented, as the local environment should be sufficient to test logic changes.

 If you want a separate dev environment, one can easily be set up following [these instructions](https://developers.cloudflare.com/workers/wrangler/environments/).